MLXIO

 The expected budget-phone formula is familiar: chase a sharper display, add a flashy camera module, push a high refresh-rate number, and keep the body thin enough to feel modern.
 The Realme 16T bends that formula around one spec: battery capacity.

 At 8.8 mm thick and about 224 grams, it is not a tiny device.
-But Realme has managed to fit an 8,000 mAh cell without turning the phone into a rugged brick.
+But Realme has managed to fit an 8,000 mAh cell without turning the phone into a rugged phone.
 That matters because battery-first phones often carry a design penalty.
 Here, the penalty exists, but it looks contained.

 The trade is clear: